mrBigJS/d3-simpleCharts/readme.txt

 3. More complex 'Pie' chart: its segments are colored smoothly from 'navy' to 'gold' + more custom titles present.

 == Changelog ==

+= 1.2.12 =
+Version 1.2.12 - Better uniform access to default styles from CSS file.

+= 1.2.11 =
+Version 1.2.11 - More flexible typos tolerating shortcode calls & new sort options.

 = 1.2.10 =
 Version 1.2.10 - Added new sort option + its handy popup UI on chart (= no automatic sort of data anymore).